Stroke Data Facts

 Key Discharge Facts:

-- Almost half (47%) acute stroke patients at PIH Health Whittier Hospital go home
+- Nearly half (47%) of stroke patients at PIH Health Whittier Hospital are able to return home after treatment.

 Acute Stroke Patients by Age